apache/servicecomb-website/_posts/2017-09-16-saga-design.md

 and request graph.
 A crashed saga can also be recovered from all the persisted events in saga log on restart.
 However, there are a few requirements on design of microservices to ensure saga consistency guarantee:
 * transaction and compensation requests must be idempotent
-* compensation requests must be communicative
+* compensation requests must be commutative

 ## References
 1. [Original Paper on Sagas][1] by By Hector Garcia-Molina & Kenneth Salem